VasiliuIonela/Final-Project-for-ITF-Manual-Testing-Course/README.md

  Test cases with steps can be viewes here: [test_cases.pdf]().
  ## 1.5 Test Implementation
+ The following elements are needed to be ready before the test execution phase begins:

+* Testing environment is up and running:  https://demo.guru99.com/V4/index.php
+* Access to the testing environment is given: Username : mngr493941  | Password : YsYvyba
+* Cycle summary was created
+* Test cases were added to the cycle summary

  ## 1.6 Test Execution
+ * Test cases are executed on the created test Cycle summary:
+ * Bugs have been created based on the failed tests.
+The complete bug reports can be found here:
+ * Full regression testing is needed after the bugs are fixed
  ## 1.7 Test Completion

  # 2 SQL section